Jacqueline Brunner

 Mission 21's partner organizations work with the target population to develop strategies that help improve living conditions in the respective project region.

-According to the needs and potentials of the target groups, activities are carried out in one or more impact areas.
+According to the needs and potentials of the target groups, our partner organizations carry out activities in one or more thematic fields in their respective contexts:

-Currently, 749 women, 102 men and 6 transgender people are organized in production and marketing groups in the five projects on Borneo.
-Of these, 250 women in Banjarmasin and the surrounding area work as weavers of rattan products, in the textile industry and the culinary sector.
-On average, they earn considerably more than the government-imposed minimum wage for this region.
+In 2023, a wide variety of training courses were also held on income generation, entrepreneurship, marketing and savings and credit groups.
+More than 700 women and 100 men are currently organized in production and marketing groups in the projects on Borneo.
+Of these, 250 women in Banjarmasin and the surrounding area work as weavers of rattan products, in the textile industry and in the culinary sector.
+On average, they earn considerably more than the state-imposed minimum wage for this region.
 Mission 21 supports the project financially and with its know-how.
-Ueli Knecht, a long-time Mission 21 employee, is involved in the program as a consultant and accompanies local project managers.
-From this collaboration, an independent cooperative of women producers was founded in Banjarmasin at the end of 2019, which was also recognized by the government.
-As part of an integrated approach, project work in the selected target regions has been closely coordinated since 2019 to provide more comprehensive support to the target population.
-Despite limited production areas and sales opportunities due to the Corona pandemic, agricultural production for self-consumption, training in the production of textile masks, and online training in organizational development and digital marketing have been introduced.
+Ueli Knecht, a long-time Mission 21 employee, helped to set up the program as a consultant and supported the local project managers.
+This collaboration led to the establishment of an independent cooperative of producers in Banjarmasin at the end of 2019, which was also recognized by the government and already has around one hundred members today.
+In 2023, the partner organization BCCM was even able to present its jewelry products at the Social Enterprise World Forum in Amsterdam (SEWF) and also won a national award from the Minister of Enterprise Development and Cooperatives of Malaysia.

 Mission 21